edreamleo/python-to-coffeescript/theory.md

     ts.string_tokens[i]: all string tokens on line i st.ignored_lines: the blank or comment line on line i

 It is very easy to create these lists.
 The code does not depend on any arcane details.
-In addition, ts.blank_lines contains a list of the line numbers of all blank lines.

 #### Recovering the exact spelling of stings.

 ts.synch_string returns the *next* string on the line.
-To make this work, it must be called in **string order**.
-In practice, it would be hard *not* to call st.sync_string out of order.
 Here it is, stripped of defensive code:

     def sync_string(self, node):
         '''Return the spelling of the string at the given node.'''